Search results for:

 CentOS Web Panel (CWP) offers a couple of different methods of managing DNS within its settings.
 The easier option is FreeDNS, but using FreeDNS does rely on externally managed DNS.
-Although this is not necessarily a bad thing, some may wish to allow the CWP server to directly manage DNS.
+Although this is not necessarily bad, some may wish to allow the CWP server to manage DNS directly.
 In this guide, we will discuss CentOS Web Panel Custom DNS settings.

 This guide covers an advanced setup process and requires at least a small degree of understanding of DNS and how it works.